harshan2602/Luv2Shop/README.md

 ![Mobile Screenshot](./mobile_screenshot.png)

-This repository contains the code for the Full Stack E-Commerce Website developed as part of the Udemy course ["Full Stack: Angular and Java Spring Boot E-Commerce Website"](https://www.udemy.com/course/full-stack-angular-spring-boot-tutorial/) by [Chad Darby](https://github.com/darbyluv2code).
+Welcome to the repository housing the code for the Full Stack E-Commerce Website developed as part of the Udemy course ["Full Stack: Angular and Java Spring Boot E-Commerce Website"](https://www.udemy.com/course/full-stack-angular-spring-boot-tutorial/) by [Chad Darby](https://github.com/darbyluv2code).
 The project leverages various technologies, including Java 17, Apache Maven, Hibernate, Spring Core, Spring Data, Spring REST, Spring Boot, Spring Security, TypeScript, Angular, Auth0, Stripe, and Postman API.

 ## Overview

-This E-Commerce website, known as "Luv2Shop," is a full-stack application built with Angular and Java Spring Boot.
-It includes a wide range of features and functionalities necessary for a modern online store.
-The project is designed to showcase best practices in building robust and secure web applications using the technologies mentioned above.
+Named "Luv2Shop," this E-Commerce website is a comprehensive application crafted with Angular and Java Spring Boot.
+It encompasses a rich set of features essential for a contemporary online store.
+The project serves as a showcase of best practices in constructing robust and secure web applications utilizing the aforementioned technologies.

 ## Features

-- **User Authentication**: Utilizes Spring Security and Auth0 for secure user authentication and authorization.
+- **User Authentication**: Implements Spring Security and Auth0 for secure user authentication and authorization.

-- **Product Catalog**: Allows users to browse and search for products with a well-structured product catalog.
+- **Product Catalog**: Facilitates user-friendly browsing and searching within a well-organized product catalog.

-- **Shopping Cart**: Users can add products to their cart and proceed to checkout seamlessly.
+- **Shopping Cart**:  Enables users to seamlessly add products to their carts and proceed to checkout.

-- **Payment Integration**: Integration with Stripe for handling payments.
+- **Payment Integration**: Integrates with Stripe for secure and efficient payment handling.

 - **Postman API Documentation**: Detailed API documentation using Postman.

-- **Responsive Design**: Improved styling and responsive design for a better user experience.
+- **Responsive Design**: Prioritizes enhanced styling and responsive design for an optimal user experience.

-- **Frontend Hosting**: The frontend is hosted on AWS for easy access.
+- **Hosting**: The frontend, backend, and database are all hosted on AWS for accessibility.

-- **Backend Hosting**: The backend is hosted on AWS.

-- **Database Hosting**: The database is hosted on AWS.

 ## Technologies Used